 Lesson 1: Learn To Face The Different Seasons Of Life

-Joseph is the son of a farmer: “I learnt everything from my father.
+Joseph is the son of a farmer.
+He starts his life lessons from the field by remembering his father: “I learnt everything from my father.
 He was a man of few words but he was willing to teach me all that he knew.
 And I was willing to learn.
 Joseph says that the first lesson he learnt in the fields was the need to face the different seasons; both the different kinds of weather as well as life’s seasons: “As a farmer you have to face all that happens in nature; the sunny days, the cold weather, flooding, drought, heat.
 Anything can happen in the outdoors so these conditions have to be faced.
 Farmers also work long hours.
 We usually stop either because the sun is going down or because we are tired and need to rest.”

 Lesson 2: Let Go Of Certainty, And Take Life As It Comes

 Joseph states that life as a farmer is hard and there is no guarantee that things will always turn out well just because one has invested in them.
 One has to be ready for disappointments: “Life in general is intrinsically hard.
 Making a living out of farming is also very difficult.
 There are no guarantees.
 You sow seedlings, you sow a tree or a sapling, but there is no certainty whether you will have fruit.
 One can never tell.
 You sow some potatoes in good weather, a month later you see them sprout, and grow.
 Then one sunny day you find them black with potato blight.”

 Lesson 3: When Things Go Wrong, Pluck Up Your Courage And Start Again